geltz/ComfyUI-geltz/README.md

 **CLIP NegPip+**

 Allows using negative weights in positive cond.
 Adds orthogonal decomposition and smooth weight handling.
 Use by weighting tokens negatively, i.e. `(sky,:-1.05)`.

-Original from [ppm](https://github.com/pamparamm/ComfyUI-ppm).
+Based on the implementation from [ppm](https://github.com/pamparamm/ComfyUI-ppm).

 **Color Palette Extractor**